zumasys/docs/site/rover/release-notes/web/1-9-0/README.md

 ## Bug Fixes
   - **Point of Sale**
     - Issue with edited addresses becoming overwritten when loading in orders from the Orders table and draft.
+    - Sales Tax amounts from the Parts (Order creation) tab are no longer erroneously displayed in Orders (Select/ship orders), Invoices, or Payment sections.
+  - **Accounting**
+    - Discrepancies between the AR aging KPI card and drilldown data in AR data tables have been reconciled.
 <PageFooter />